 Discussion Board participation consists of 20% of your final grade.
 There are two parts to participating in the discussion boards each week.
 You are required to write an initial discussion board post based on the instructions for that particular module discussion.
 You then must reply to at least one of your classmate's posts (you are more than welcome to reply to more!).
 All posts and replies must be original material; plagiarism will not be tolerated.
-Make sure to include in-text citations and a bibliography for any sources outside of the course materials.
+If you are found to have plagorized (including not citing course lectures and readings and/or copying off a classmate's discussion post or reply), your score will be reduced to a failing grade.
+Make sure to include in-text citations for all sources and a bibliography for any sources outside of the course materials.
 Initial discussion posts are due by 11:59pm ET on Fridays each week.
 And discussion replies are due by 11:59pm ET on Saturdays each week.
-There will be a total of 15 graded discussion boards.
+There will be a total of 6 graded discussion boards.
 Both posts and replies must be at least 150 words in length (250-300 words).
 Discussion boards should not be significantly under this word count as the posts need to demonstrate an understanding of the course content.
 Please be succinct and always respectful.
 You will receive zero (0) points if any content from another student or the internet is copied.
 The rubric for discussion boards is posted in Canvas.
 Since this is an online course and most communication can be very impersonal, I encourage students to submit discussion posts in a multimedia format in order to help personalize your interactions with your classmates.
-For those students who submit 8 out of 15 main discussion answers (not replies) in a multimedia format, I will drop your lowest discussion grade score for the class.
+For those students who submit all 6 main discussion answers (not replies) in a multimedia format, I will drop your lowest discussion grade score for the class.
 You might ask, what do you mean by multimedia?
-Here are some examples of alternative discussion answers: a video (on your phone, youtube, etc), a narrated powerpoint presentation, a detailed concept map (such as on LucidChart, Miro, or MindMup), or some other kind of multimedia format approved by your instructor.
+Here are some examples of alternative discussion answers: a video (on your phone, youtube, etc), a narrated powerpoint presentation, a detailed concept map (such as on LucidChart, Miro, or MindMap), or some other kind of multimedia format approved by your instructor.